-The Oregon Sculpture Trail began in 1911 with the creation of Lorado Taft's sculpture, "The Eternal Indian" - commonly referred to as the Black Hawk statue.
-Since that time, Oregon's legacy of art has expanded to include numerous pieces including: "The Holy Family," "The Soldiers' Monument," "The Blind," "The Fish Boys" and "Paths of Conviction, Footsteps of Fate."
-Today, visitors to Oregon can enjoy a sculpture tour while driving through Oregon on Illinois Route 2.
-Step-on guide available for bus tours.
-Visit website for complete sculpture trail information, including a downloadable sculpture trail map.
+The Oregon Sculpture Trail began in 1911 with the creation of Lorado Taft's sculpture, "The Eternal Indian," - commonly referred to as the Black Hawk statue.
+Since then, Oregon's legacy of art has expanded to include numerous pieces found around town and now includes 14 sculptures.